AWS SES Setup Guide

 - Ensure you’re out of sandbox mode (or sending to verified addresses)

-- Check IAM permissions
+- Check IAM permissions include

 Rate Limits